Most Australians grow up watching and playing Australian rules football, rugby league or rugby union, with the best turning professional.

 Dickson was drafted by the Seattle Seahawks in the fifth round with the No. 149 overall pick in the 2018 NFL Draft.
 In his rookie year, he became the Seahawks starter and was the first rookie voted into the 2019 Pro Bowl – a tournament for the league’s best players – since 1985.

-He career punt average of 47.4 yards per punt is the second highest average in NFL history.
+His career punt average of 47.4 yards per punt is the second-highest average in NFL history.

 Alongside Ugg Boots and Vegemite, Michael Dickson might just be one of Australia’s best exports.

 Daniel Faalele is an offensive tackle for the Baltimore Ravens in the NFL.
 He was drafted with the No. 110 overall pick in the fourth round of the 2022 NFL Draft.

 Standing at whopping six foot eight inches, and weighing 380 pounds (174 kilograms), Faalele is the heaviest player in the entire NFL, and the fifth heaviest player in the history of the league.
 To put that in perspective, he weighs the same as a baby African elephant!

 Originally from Melbourne, he left Australia as a teen after being scouted playing rugby, eventually playing college ball at the University of Minnesota.

 In what was only Faalele’s second game of his career in September, he came on for injured offensive tackle Patrick Mekari in a standout win against the New York Patriots.
 This earned him praise from Ravens’ MVP quarterback Lamar Jackson, saying Faalele “stepped up major”.